Anastasia635/tractusx/portal/code/keycloak-theme/catenax/README.md

-### Catena-X KeyCloak login theme
+### Catena-X Keycloak login theme

-Customize the default KeyCloak Login dialog to match the Catena-X style.
+Customize the default Keycloak Login dialog to match the Catena-X style.
 Only modify the files under ./login/

 Run test server